coolbnjmn/CBPhotoPicker/README.md

 ### Delegate
 The class presenting the above photo picker needs to conforming to `CBPhotoPickerViewControllerDelegate` protocol, which involves two methods.
 The `handleCancel()` method right now doesn't do anything, but the `handleSuccess` method will properly give you the result image when the photo picker is dismissed.

+## CHANGELOG
+### v0.1.7
+Added a push behavior to bring all images that go off screen back into the view.
+I think there is a bug where if it's zoomed in you lose the zoom state, but otherwise it works!